example42/example42.github.io/_drafts/2020-04-13-five-years-of-tiny-puppet.md

       }
     }

-In these cases, anyway, when a custom dedicated tinydata module could be overkill but still we need to override some settings, is better to be sure that we use the same settings for all the related defines:
+Even better, to be sure that we use the same settings for all the related defines, place your settings in a variable (whose content can come from Hiera) and use it wherever needed:

     $apache_settings = {
       package_name => 'my_httpd',